Educator Professional Development

 UTHS offers online professional development courses facilitated by specialists with expertise in blended learning implementation.
 We support teachers and administrators to explore blended learning models and resources, design and facilitate lessons, and scale blended learning from one classroom to the department, school, or district-wide.
-Online blended learning professional development courses will open in June 2018!

 State Reimbursement for Blended Learning Professional Development

-To request infomration to register educators for the online blended learning courses and learn details about the state reimbursement opportunity, please submit a Request Information form by clicking on the link below.
+To request information to register educators for the online blended learning courses and learn details about the state reimbursement opportunity, please submit a Request Information form by clicking on the link below.
 Please provide your contact and school information.
 We will respond to district requests in the order received.

 Request Approval for the TEA Reimbursement to Enroll Teachers in BL PD Courses

-District or campus leaders who are ready to submit their blended learning plans in order to receive approval for the TEA reimbursment should click the link below.
-Leaders must receive approval before enrolling teachers in the courses to receive the reimbursement.
+District or campus leaders who are ready to submit their blended learning plans in order to receive approval for the TEA reimbursement should click the link below.
+Leaders must receive approval from UTHS/TEA before enrolling teachers in the courses to receive the reimbursement.
 Communication with a UTHS blended learning specialist is strongly recommended prior to submitting your form and campus/district blended learning plan.
 Contact UTHSpartner@austin.utexas.edu or 512-232-3503 to schedule an appointment with a UTHS blended learning specialist.

 When you click on the link above to request the TEA reimbursement, you'll also need to upload your Campus/District BL PD Plan.
 Here's a Campus/District Blended Learning Readiness and Implementation Plan TEMPLATE to use to develop your plan.
 Please be sure to complete all sections of the planning template.

 UTHS will email the district/campus leader a confirmation of receipt once the online Request for BL PD TEA Reimbursement Form with the BL PD Campus/District Readiness and Implementation Plan are submitted.
 Reviews will take up to 2 weeks to receive approval.
 Requests will either be APPROVED or EXTENDED.
 Requests that are extended will require adjustments and re-submission.
 Once the district/campus plan is approved, the leader will receive the forms and directions to proceed in enrolling teachers and staff in the online blended learning professional development courses.
 Teacher and staff names and UT EIDs are required to process the course enrollments.
-Teachers are required to complete the online courses in order for the distirct to recieve reimbursement.
+Teachers are required to complete the online courses in order for the district to receive reimbursement.
 Districts are also required to pay for online course enrollments prior to receiving the TEA reimbursement.
 Payment may be made by credit card, check, or P.O. to UT High School.